alx-sch/42_libft/README.md

 - Now you can use any of the functions provided by libft in your source code.

 ## How to update libft
 Adding new functions to libft is an efficient way to save time, minimize redundancies, and maintain code coherence.
 Follow these steps for a seamless update:

-#### **1. Makefile:**
+**Makefile:**
 - Utilize the `SRCS = $(wildcard *.c)` statement in your Makefile.
 This automatically includes every .c file found in the root directory for compiling the library and eliminates the need to manually update a list of source files.
 - If your new function supports flags, make sure to add default values and to update the compilation rule for object files.
 For example:
     ```